BizzyLive/elderbot-docs/docs/scripting/getting-started.md

  * `twitch.channel`: The name of the channel this command was executed in

 :::caution
-The isBroadcaster variable is determined by checking the user ID between the executing user and the user signed into ElderBot, meaning this will *only* ever be true for the owner of the bot, even if the command is executed in a different channel(which shouldn't actually be possible anyway..)
+The isBroadcaster variable is determined by checking the user ID between the executing user and the user signed into ElderBot, meaning this will *only* ever be true for the owner of the bot, even if the command is executed in a different channel(which shouldn't actually be possible anyway).
 :::